Sweet Tea has one night to prepare her little sister for jail culture through a series of "how-to" tutorials before she turns herself in.

 Abby Pierce and Tiny Cruz

-Tiny Cruz and Abby Pierce have been teaching improv theater together to incarcerated youth at Drama Club for the last 5 years.
+Tiny Cruz and Abby Pierce have been teaching improv theater together to incarcerated youth for the last 5 years.
 They haven't counted, but they've put on lots and lots of shows around NYC with the youth at Riker's Island, Crossroads & Horizon Juvenile Detention Centers, and The Apprentice Program.
-Tiny also stars in the film, and absolutely nails her first-time acting on camera!
+Tiny also stars in the film, and absolutely nails her first-time acting!
 Abby directs.
 Tiny drew on her own experiences from when she was an incarcerated teenager.
 Tiny is a determined and outspoken advocate for youth who have been caught in the criminal legal system.
 She believes every person deserves to be heard, no matter their circumstances.

 Assistant Director: Hans Augustave, Director: Abby Pierce, Director of Photography: Jason Chiu, and Actor: Marisa Razo